larryhastings/appeal/README.md

 recurse2('pdq', my_converter(int('1'), float('2'), xyz, verbose=True))
 ```

-You can supply the `-v` or `--verbose` anywhere *after* the second parameter.
+In this example, you can supply the `-v` or `--verbose` anywhere *after*

-Take a look back at all the
+the second parameter.

-examples in this document, and consider that anywhere
+Take a look back at all the examples in this document, and consider
-you specify a function or type, you can pass in nearly
+that anywhere you specify a function or type, you can pass in nearly
 any callable you like.

 For example, the parameterized